ninadicara/Epicosm/README.md

 `pip install -r requirements.txt`

 You are now ready to run Epicosm.
-To leave your Python virtual environment, type `deactivate`.

-#### 5. Run Epicosm from your command line, including your run flags
+#### 5. Run Epicosm
-  * Epicosm will provide some help if it doesn't understand you, or just type `python epicosm.py` for usage and documentation.
-See below for more details, but for example a typical harvest can be started with
+You can see the options for running Epicosm by typing `python epicosm.py` while in the software’s top level directory.
+There are some more detailed guidelines below, but you can start a typical data collection by typing:

 `python epicosm.py --harvest`

 <p align="center"> ••• </p>

-## More detail
+## Detailed guidelines
-#### 1 What does it do?
+#### 1 What does Epicosm do?
 #### 2 Running the Python scripts
 #### 3 Optional parameters
 #### 4 Natural Language Processing (Sentiment analysis)